Seb Castro

-Benjamin Brian Castro (born December 22, 1989), better known by his stage name Sebastian Castro, is an American actor, singer, and YouTube sensation.
+Benjamin Brian Castro (born December 22, 1989), better known by his stage name Sebastian Castro, is an American actor, singer, and YouTube contributor.
 He is an internet celebrity with a sizeable following in Southeast Asia.

 Castro is most widely known for his viral gay-themed music video "Bubble," which garnered over three million views.
 "Bubble" brought Castro fame across Southeast Asia, most visibly in the Philippines and Indonesia.

 Early and personal life

 Born on Long Island, New York, Castro was raised in both New York and Georgia.
 At age 17, he was shunned by his parents (both Jehovah's Witnesses) for being gay, leading him to finance his education independently in the Savannah College of Art and Design.

 Sebastian Castro came out as gay on a Philippine podcast Beki Nights shortly after releasing his viral music video.
 When asked why he chose to come out on the GMA Network show H.O.T.
 TV, he responded, "I know there are lots of people out there that are scared to be themselves."

 In 2014, Sebastian Castro and former ABS-CBN Reporter Ryan Chua publicly acknowledged their relationship over social media.
 Castro made the announcement during a trip to London where Ryan was undergoing a masters program at City University of London.
 After a public four-year relationship, the two separated in September 2017.

 In April of the following year, several showbiz outlets romantically linked Castro to actor and television host Paolo Ballesteros after photos of them together surfaced.
 Neither ever publicly commented on the rumors.
 In June, Castro acknowledged he had a relationship that ended, but never identified the other party.